 Once you're positive that your content is appropriate, you should make sure that it follows Apple's privacy requirements.

-Comply with Privacy Laws and Display a Compliant Privacy Policy
+Comply with Privacy Laws and Apple's Privacy Labels, and Display a Compliant Privacy Policy

 Any app that is made available on the App Store must follow applicable state and global privacy regulations, including having a compliant Privacy Policy.
 Apple requires this, as do the laws themselves.